Aquatic Invasive Species

 Delivering outreach events and activities that raise public awareness about aquatic species at risk (SAR) and help community members understand how they can help mitigate threats to these species

-Developing and piloting a citizen science monitoring program that can be used for early detection and to monitor the spread of AIS
+Developing and piloting a citizen science angling program that can be used for early detection and to monitor the spread of AIS as well as other species

 Working with partners across the province to ensure access to up-to-date geospatial data about AIS observations for use in project planning and other management activities